datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

     - A partner has data that's confidential, there should be social repurcussions, but tech should try to protect.
 But then, ditch math and go for the club!

 - KB: Loved where we started with personal artifacts moving forward.
 Loved moved through also: what we're keeping, why we're keeping, who we're keeping it for
-    - Close with quote from short story, talks about disappearance of data over time - The Witness
+    - Close with quote from short story, talks about disappearance of data over time - [The Witness](https://thefloatinglibrary.com/2008/09/14/the-witness/) by Jorge Luis Borges
-> But something or an infinite number of things dies in every death unless the universe is possessed of a memory as the Theosophists(?) have supposed.
-In the course of time, there was a day that closed the last eyes to see Christ, the bottle of jounin(?), and the love of Helen each died with the death of some one man.
-What will die with me when I die?
-What pitiful or perishable form will the world lose?
-The voice of Macedonia Fernandez?
-The image of a roan horse upon the vacant lot of Cerrano and sharkas(?)?
-A bar of sulfur in the drawer of a mahogany desk
+> But something, or an infinite number of things, dies in every death, unless the universe is possessed of a memory, as the theosophists have supposed.
+> In the course of time, there was a day that closed the last eyes to see Christ.
+The bottle of Junin, and the love of Helen each died with the death of some one man.
+What will die with me when I die, what pitiful or perishable form will the world lose?
+The voice of Macedonio Fernandez?
+The image of a roan horse on the vacant lot at Serrano and Charcas?
+A bar of sulfur in the drawer of a mahogany desk?

 - Stewardship and remembering tech can not solve every problem.
 There will be losses: experiential, deeply personal, the way the data affected you or made you feel.
 Cool to hear everybody talking about different ways data is impacting them.
 Ways in which we think about what goes forward or deleted.
 Maybe nothing is deleted?
 Finding value and remembering that not everything gets saved, so the work of trying to save what we can is all that we can do in some sense